Zenoh Plugin

 | msg data [remaining byte]

-The Zenoh packet format from Server -> Client consists of 4 segments:
+The Zenoh data packet format from Server -> Client is divided into 4 segments:

 pb